-finding is needed to inform the evaluation by a post-Pilot Holistic Review Team. d.
-Consider what impact, if any, the ongoing work on enhancing the effectiveness of the Multistakeholder model has on this work area.
-D. ATRT3 stated objective: "Review continuous improvement efforts of SO/AC/NC based on good practices."
-This will be addressed within the Holistic Review Program by the following proposed Holistic Review Pilot steps: Note that this objective directly relates to and is impacted by the ATRT3 recommendation to evolve Organizational Reviews into a Continuous Improvement Program. a.
-Identify, aggregate and analyze existing continuous improvement efforts. b.
-Develop a set of guiding principles to define "good practices". c.
-Work with SO/ACs and NomCom to develop a set of principles, parameters and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NC based on good practices. i.
-This should incorporate relevant outputs from previous Organizational Reviews and improvements implemented as part of ongoing continuous improvement efforts. d.
-Develop guidelines for the self-assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. e.
-Develop guidelines for the evaluation by a post-Pilot Holistic Review Team. i.
-Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. ii.
-Consider what additional fact finding is needed to inform the evaluation by a post-Pilot Holistic Review Team.
-Assessment report of existing SO/AC/NC continuous improvement efforts.
-Guiding principles to define good practices.
-Guiding principles/parameters and criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NC based on good practices Guidelines for the self-assessment.
-Guidelines for the evaluation by a post-Pilot Holistic Review Team.
+- guide to inform whether to restructure or remove the no longer relevant component. - c.
+Develop guidelines for the evaluation by a post-pilot Holistic Review Team. - Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. - ii.
+Consider what additional fact finding is needed to inform the evaluation by a post-pilot Holistic Review Team. - d.
+Consider what impact, if any, the ongoing work on enhancing the effectiveness of the multistakeholder model has on this work area. - D. ATRT3 stated objective: "Review continuous improvement efforts of SO/AC/NC based on good practices."
+This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: Note that this objective directly relates to and is impacted by the ATRT3 recommendation to evolve Organizational Reviews into a Continuous Improvement Program. - a.
+Identify, aggregate, and analyze existing continuous improvement efforts. - This should incorporate relevant outputs from previous Organizational Reviews and improvements implemented as part of ongoing continuous improvement efforts. - b.
+Develop a set of guiding principles to define "good practices". - c.
+In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NomCom based on good practices. - This should incorporate relevant outputs from previous Organizational Reviews and improvements

+- Assessment report of existing SO/AC/NomCom continuous improvement efforts. - 2.
+Guiding principles to define good practices. - Principles and criteria for a selfassessment to be conducted by SO/AC/NomCom and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NomCom based on good practices. - Operational guidelines for the selfassessment. - 5.
+Guidelines for the evaluation by future review teams.